 When your BCBS ID card arrives in the mail, take a moment to look for these five things:

-3. Your Member ID Number: Your BCBS ID card has your member number, and in some cases, your employer group number.
+Your BCBS ID card has your member number, and in some cases, your employer group number.
 Your member number, also known as your identification number, is listed directly below your name.
 You’ll need this information when receiving medical services at the doctor or pharmacy, or when calling customer service for assistance.
 If your group number is available, you'll find it directly below your member number.